What is the issue?

 - failure to redress discrimination and perceptions arising from cultural differences in child-rearing practices.

-It is clear that extensive and urgent reform is required to enable better outcomes for Aboriginal and Torres Strait Islander children and to stop the perpetuation of inter-generational harm.
+Urgent reform is necessary to improve outcomes for Aboriginal and Torres Strait Islander children and to prevent the perpetuation of intergenerational harm.

 Join Us